 Set an achievable goal and get into a savings routine.

 There is no denying that it’s really tough having to go cold turkey on life’s regular luxuries.
 But even if you sacrificed just some of the small things to save £100 a month for an entire year, that would be enough for a return flight to Bangkok and to travel through Asia for a whole month.
 Travel is as affordable as you make it and it’s easy to constantly compare cheap flights and decide on a destination.

 The Excuse Not to Go Travelling: “I don’t have anyone to go with”

-When I made this decision, I didn’t have anyone to go with either.
+When I made the decision to travel around the world, I didn’t have anyone to go with either.
 No one wanted to go to the exact same places or was willing to make changes in their life to save the same amount.
 The only potential candidates were the very young embarking on a GAP year – with a mentality and itinerary that in no way matched my own.